 Having dementia need not stop you making a Will providing you have what is called ‘mental capacity’.
 This means you:

-Understand information given to you
+understand the information given to you

-Are able to retain that information long enough to make a decision
+are able to retain that information long enough to make a decision

-Can weigh up the information available to make a decision
+can weigh up the information available to make a decision

-Can communicate the decision
+can communicate the decision